 (Continued)

-Application for Waiver/Reduction of Fees
+Application for Waiver of Fees

 Other District personnel, such as activity sponsors, who do not otherwise have access to information in connection with the School Nutrition program.

+YES NO

+If your child is eligible under the Community Eligibility Provision (CEP), do you grant permission for the FRAM coordinator to disclose that information to the following District personnel for the sole purpose of determining if your child is eligible for a fee waiver for such activities as textbook rental and school athletic and field trip fees, etc.?

+School administrators

+Other District personnel, such as activity sponsors, who do not otherwise have access to information in connection with the Community Eligibility Provision.

 YES NO

 Failure to sign this consent statement will not affect your child’s eligibility or participation for the program.